-If a student attends an exam or submits coursework (e.g., quiz), they are declaring that they are fit to do so, and that the grade they achieve should stand.
-They are not then allowed to ask for additional consideration due to illness or other personal concerns relating to that assessment.
+By sitting for an exam or submitting coursework (e.g., quiz), a student is declaring that they are fit to do so and that the grade they achieve should stand.
+Once a student chooses to sit for an exam, quiz, or other coursework, additional consideration due to illness or other personal concerns relating to that assessment is prohibited.
 The responsibility is on students to decide whether they are well enough to sit for an exam or submit coursework.
 Students are required to declare that they are not "fit to sit" before the exam starts.
+Students who do not feel "fit to sit" on the day of the exam or mandatory coursework must submit an Excused Absence Form and required supporting documentation in accordance with the excused absence policy.

-The approval process for make-up examinations is through the Associate Dean, Academic Affairs, UK Track in the UK or the Office of Student Affairs in SXM.
-Students who miss an examination (but not a quiz) due to an Excused Absence must take the make-up examination as scheduled in the Master Academic Calendar.
+The excused absence and make-up examination approval process is managed through the Associate Dean for Academic Affairs, UK Track in the UK or the Assistant Dean for Student Affairs for the Sint Maarten Campus.
+Students who miss an examination (but not a quiz) due to an excused absence must take the make-up examination as scheduled in the Master Academic Calendar.
+There are no make-up examinations for missing a scheduled make-up exam regardless of the circumstances.
+Therefore, a student who is unable to complete a scheduled make-up exam will receive a "0" (zero) grade for that exam.

-Withdrawing a "fit to sit" declaration for course examinations
+Withdrawing a "fit to sit" declaration during course examinations